Combodo/iTop/readme.txt

 Limit the drop down menu to your favorite organizations: use the user preferences menu next to the Logoff button.
 For tickets, create/modify and apply an action in one step; E.g. Create and assign in one click.
 Form validation buttons (Ok/Cancel) showed on top and bottom.
 Can be tuned (top, bottom or both).
+The paginated presentation allows a quicker navigation for really large data sets.

 Performance Enhancements